NNPDF/hawaiian_vrap/readme.md

 > For large values of M^2/s, as typically encountered in fixed-target production, the version of the program given here is a bit off, due to an integration issue.

 A cut on $\tau$ is typically enforced on the data to avoid this issue.

+## Citations

+The numerical program, "Vrap", is based on the paper Phys.Rev.D69:094008,2004 [hep-ph/0312266] by C. Anastasiou, L. Dixon, K. Melnikov and F. Petriello.

+Please cite this paper whenever the "Vrap" program is used.